Paddy Chayefsky: Opposition to McCarthyism

 Early in his career, Chayefsky was an opponent of McCarthyism.
-He signed a telegram signed by other writers and performers protesting federal inaction after a concert featuring Paul Robeson in Peekskill, New York, prompted violence in which 150 persons were injured.
+He signed a telegram signed by other writers and performers protesting federal inaction after a concert featuring Paul Robeson in Peekskill, New York, prompted violence in which 150 people were injured.
 As a result, his name appeared in the anti-Communist vigilante publication The Firing Line, published by the American Legion.
 Although Chayefsky feared being subpoeanaed and his career ruined, that never happened.
 Actress Betsy Blair described Chayefsky as a Social Democrat and as an anti-Marxist.

 He opposed the Vietnam War as a "stupid and utterly unnecessary war whose principal victim would be the United States" and sent a letter to President Richard Nixon decrying the My Lai Massacre, saying Americans were in danger of turning into "a nation of bad Germans."

 Soviet Jews and Israel

-In the 1970s Chayefsky worked for the cause of Soviet Jews, and in 1971 went to Brussels as part of an U.S. delegation to the International Conference on Soviet Jewry.
+In the 1970s Chayefsky worked for the cause of Soviet Jews, and in 1971 went to Brussels as part of a U.S. delegation to the International Conference on Soviet Jewry.
 Believing that the conference was insufficiently aggressive, he founded a new activist organization in New York, Writers and Artists for Peace in the Middle East.
 Co-founders included Colleen Dewhurst, Frank Gervasi, Leon Uris, Gerold Frank and Elie Wiesel.
 Chayefsky believed that "Zionists" was a code word for "Jews" by Marxist antisemites.

 Chayefsky was increasingly interested in Israel at that time.
 In an interview with Women's Wear Daily in 1971, he said that he believed that Jews around the world were in imminent danger of genocide.
 Journalist Dave Itzkoff writes that in the 1970s his views on Israel possessed a "more aggressive and admittedly paranoid streak."
 He believed that antisemitism was rife in the U.S., especially in the New Left, and once physically confronted a heckler who used an antisemitic slur during a David Steinberg performance.
 While filming The Hospital, Chayefsky commenced work on a film project called "The Habbakuk Conspiracy," which he described as a "study of life within an Arab guerrilla cell on the West Bank of the Jordan."
 The project was sold to United Artists but never filmed, which resulted in lingering resentment toward the studio.

 Chayefsky composed, without credit, pro-Israel ads for the Anti-Defamation League at the time of the Yom Kippur War in 1973.
 In the late 1970s Writers and Artists for Peace in the Middle East placed full-page newspaper ads written by Chayefsky attacking the Palestine Liberation Organization for the massacre of Israeli athletes at the 1972 Summer Olympics.